General goods and services—templates

 These templates can be used by any agency (including government-owned corporations, statutory bodies, etc).

-There have been recent changes to the Competition and Consumer Act 2010.
+There have been changes to the Competition and Consumer Act 2010.
 Read about the new unfair contract terms laws.

-New templates for general goods and services
+Templates for general goods and services

 Going out to market